heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-create-windows-app-installer-using-inno-setup.md

 ![EXIF Reader installer](https://i.imgur.com/rodYZ00.png)

 The script is written based on the example of the app files structure below.
-If you use the script below, you may need to modify it to suit your app's files structure.
+If you use the script below, you may need to modify it to suit your app files structure.
 Any feature you don't need, you can simply remove or comment it out.
-I always reuse this script as a starter and make some modifications that suit the app files and requirements to create a new app installer.
+I always reuse this script as a starter and make some modifications that suit the app files structure and requirements to create a new app installer.

 _Example of app files structure:_